hansifer/grunt-file-info/README.md

 The following example injects file size information for a source file and its minified version into a README.md file according to a template specified by `options.inject.text`.
 The template is used to match the portion of the file to replace as well as to generate the replacement text.

-File injection occurs only if a portion of the destination file matches `options.inject.text` and one or more corresponding field values _change_, in which case a diff is output to the command line for the matching portion of text.
-If no portion of the destination file matches `options.inject.text` or no change is detected, file information is output to the command line according to the template defined in `options.stdout`, `options.inject.text`, or the default layout.

-If the destination file does not exist, it is created and populated with the generated text.

 ```js
 grunt.initConfig({
   file_info: {